warlordwinter/startup/wnotes.md

 We can make this even simpler by using the "supertest" function The supertest function allows us to test our code via our environment.
 Normally, we would have to test it over a webservice. but with this we don't have to worry anymore. :-J

+##HTTP methods
+HTTP (Hypertext Transfer Protocol) defines a set of request methods that indicate the desired action to be performed for a given resource.
+Here are the common HTTP methods:

+GET:
+Used to request data from a specified resource.
+The GET method should only retrieve data and not modify it.

+POST:
+Used to submit data to be processed to a specified resource.
+The data is included in the body of the request.

+PUT:
+Used to update a resource or create a new resource if it doesn't exist.
+The entire representation of the resource is replaced.

+PATCH:
+Similar to PUT, but it is used to apply partial modifications to a resource.

+DELETE:
+Used to request that a resource be removed or deleted.

+HEAD:
+Similar to GET, but it asks the server to return only the headers of the response, without the actual data.

+OPTIONS:
+Used to describe the communication options for the target resource.
+It can be used to check the server capabilities before sending a request.

+TRACE:
+Used to perform a message loop-back test along the path to the target resource.

+CONNECT:
+Reserved for use with proxy servers.
+It converts the request connection to a transparent TCP/IP tunnel.